Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Preliminaries

 \subsection{Probabilistic notions}

-We give here a brief introduction to point processes on $\Real$ with a special focus on Poisson point processes.
-We discuss further about point processes and state some results required for a self-contained treatment in Section \ref{sec:pp}.
+We give here a brief introduction to point processes on $\Real$.
 For a more detailed reading on weak convergence of point processes, we refer the reader to \cite[Chapter 3]{resnick2013extreme}.
 Let $\borR$ be the Borel $\sigma-$algebra of subsets in $\bR.$

 \remove{ \begin{definition} For $x \in \bR$ and $A \in \borR,$ define

 Then the function $m: \borR \to \mathbb{Z}_{\geq 0}$ given by

 where $\{x_i\}$ is some countable (possibly finite) collection of points in $\bR$ such that $m(K) < \infty$ for every compact set $K \in \borR,$ denotes a {\em point measure} on $\bR.$ A point measure is {\em simple} if $m(\{x\}) \leq 1$ for each $x \in \bR.$ \end{definition} }